IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :AllowInvalidMetadataThroughAPI
 +++++++++++++++++++++++++++++++

 When set to true, dataset with incomplete or invalid metadata can be submitted via API for later corrections.
+See :ref:`create-dataverse-api` for details.

 :CanReviewInvalid
 +++++++++++++++++++++++++++++++

 Determines if dataset submitted via API with invalid or incomplete metadata (for later corrections) can be submitted for review.
+It is set to "false" by default.

 :ShowValidityFilter
 +++++++++++++++++++

-When set to true the, filter for validity of metadata filter is shown in my data page.
+When set to true the, filter for validity of metadata filter is shown in "My Data" page.
+It is set to "false" by default.